Black-throated loon: Distribution and habitat

 The black-throated loon has a large range, breeding taking place across northern Europe, Asia, and the Seward Peninsula in Alaska.
 When breeding, it is found in the area around isolated, deep freshwater lakes larger than 0.1 km2, especially those with inlets, as it prefers to face only small stretches of open water.
-When it is not breeding, this loon moves in a general southward direction and towards ice-free sea, usually wintering in coasts on north-east Atlantic Ocean and those on the eastern and western Pacific Ocean, such as the coasts of Japan.
+When it is not breeding, this loon moves in a general southward direction and towards ice-free sea, usually wintering on the coasts of the north-east Atlantic Ocean and those on the eastern and western Pacific Ocean, such as the coasts of Japan.
 During this time, its habitat is usually inshore waters along sheltered coasts, although it will sometimes be found inland, in places such as the Mediterranean and Black seas.

 Behaviour

-Like other loons, this bird takes off by pattering on a "runway" of water.
+Like other loons, this bird does not take flight well; it takes off by pattering on a "runway" of water.
 While flying, it makes a barking "kwow" flight call.

 Breeding

 This species usually nests on the ground within about 1 m of the lake it breeds at.
-This loon also sometimes nests on vegetation, like Arctophila fulva, that have emerged from lakes.
+This loon also sometimes nests on vegetation, like Arctophila fulva, that has emerged from lakes.
 The nest site is often reused the next year.
 The nest itself is oval-shaped and built mostly by the female out of heaped plant material like leaves and sticks.
-The nest measures about 23 cm across.
+The nest is about 23 cm across.
 Families of black-throated loons often move their nest site from the original nest ponds they inhabited to wetlands nearby after the chicks reach two weeks of age.
 The journey is generally less than 150 m.

-In the southern portion of its range, this loon starts to breed in April, whereas in the northern parts of its range, it waits until the spring thaw, when there is adequate water for it to take off in.
+In the southern portion of its range, this loon starts to breed in April, whereas in the northern parts of its range, it waits until the spring thaw, when there is adequate water for it to take off.
 It usually arrives before the lake thaws, in the latter case.